sagol-python-for-neuroscientists/textbook-public/assignment4/README.md

     Write a function that computes a 2D binary mask of the numbers that belong to the set, in the grid [-2, 1], [-1.5, 1.5], after `n` iterations.
     The correctness is checked qualitatively with the resulting 2D image, easily generated with `matplotlib` - an example is attached.
     Use the `extent` keyword for the `imshow` function to show image with the right boundaries.
+Save the resulting image in the `results` folder under the name `mandelbrot.png`.

     ```python
     def mandel(